About ExpressRoute Direct

 ExpressRoute Direct circuits

 Microsoft Azure ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection facilitated by a connectivity provider.
-With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure, Office 365, and Dynamics 365.
+With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure, and Office 365.

 Each peering location has access to Microsoft’s global network and can access any region in a geopolitical zone by default and can access all global regions with a premium circuit.